Documentation

 • Uses interfaces heavily but encourages calling methods only declared on implementations.

-• Uses __get,__call, or __callStatic magic heavily.
+• Uses __get,__call, or __callStatic magic heavily without corresponding @property or @method annotations.

 • Has insufficient or incorrect type declarations/annotations.

-In such cases you may notice lack of completion suggestions, trouble jumping to definitions or undefined symbol diagnostics may appear even though the code may work when executed.
+In such cases you may notice a lack of completion suggestions, trouble jumping to definitions or undefined symbol diagnostics may appear even though the code may work when executed.

 For example, a common problem can be when a framework returns an interface from a function but the project has been bootstrapped to use a particular concrete type that has additional methods not declared on the interface.